KyleSeaford/FDS/README.md

 The Forest Defense System (FDS) continuously monitors the environment for any signs of wildfires.
 Users can access the web interface to view real-time data and receive alerts in case of any detected anomalies, Examples are below

 - To get started click "Configure Zones" and enter "1" then click "Configure Units" then enter "1".
-(If it doesn't load, refresh the page, Desktop View Only)
+(If it doesn't load, refresh the page)
 - Example Dashboard: [https://dash-eight-blond.vercel.app/](https://dash-eight-blond.vercel.app/)
 - Example Unit Firmware: [https://unit-gamma.vercel.app/](https://unit-gamma.vercel.app/)